 - How will I feel about this decision in 10 years?

 The framework is not prescriptive -- it does not dictate what the answers should be.
 It functions as a perspective expansion tool: forcing consideration of both immediate emotional reactions and long-term consequences, which are systematically underweighted in the heat of difficult decisions.
+This aligns with research by psychologist Walter Mischel, whose famous Stanford marshmallow experiments (1972) demonstrated that the ability to delay gratification -- to weigh future outcomes against present impulses -- is one of the strongest predictors of long-term success.

 Applications: The 10-10-10 framework is most useful for emotionally charged decisions where immediate feelings are likely to dominate -- difficult personnel decisions, responses to criticism or conflict, and decisions involving personal relationships.
 It is less useful for purely analytical decisions with clear data.
+Welch reports that organizations including Procter & Gamble have adopted variations of the framework for leadership development programs.

 The Pre-Mortem Analysis

-The pre-mortem, developed by Gary Klein and popularized by Daniel Kahneman, is a structured imagination exercise conducted before a decision or project launch.
+The pre-mortem, developed by psychologist Gary Klein in 1989 and popularized by Daniel Kahneman, is a structured imagination exercise conducted before a decision or project launch.
 Participants are asked to imagine that one year has passed since the project launched and that it has failed spectacularly.
 They then work backward to identify what caused the failure.

 Pre-mortem mechanics: